GabrielMedlin/github-slideshow/_posts/0000-01-02-GabrielMedlin.md

 layout: slide
 title: "Welcome to our second slide!"
 ---
 That soldier is a spy!
+Yes.
 Use the left arrow to go back!